 As it wasn’t considered a real weapon in medieval law, citizens were allowed to keep and use it.
 According to Wassmanssdorf (in the end of the 19. century), the original name for this tool was Paratschwert (parade sword) and the name “feder” was given by later generations.

 A “Jack of all trades” feder.
 Strong in the bind, but can be still used from the wrist for precision work.
-The size is ideal to practice any school.
+The size is ideal to practice any tradition.

 You dream it, we make it.